STEM (Science, Technology, Engineering, and Mathematics)

 The STEM program of studies – a combination of academic work, laboratories, and outdoor activities – aims to strengthen the participants’ critical thinking and problem-solving skills, as well as their capacity for innovation, independence, and digital literacy.

-The STEM modules stimulate the students in scientific issues, helping them understand the varied roles science plays in our society, while developing knowledge and skills.
-Students will be involved in STEM education topics, and they will: carry out data analysis; explain the results; discuss STEM ethics and diversity; cover robotics and engineering topics; and design three dimensional objects using 3D printers.
+The STEM modules stimulate the students in scientific issues, helping them understand the varied roles science plays in our society, while they develop knowledge and skills.
+Students will be involved in STEM education topics and will work both in groups and individually; carry out data analysis; interpret the results; cover robotics and engineering topics; learn about augmented reality; design three-dimensional objects using 3D printers and create their products at the MakerSpace.

-Finally, students will participate in activities that enhance their communication skills, help them accept thoughtful risks, engage in experimental learning, and realize how science, technology, engineering, and mathematics must be applied in social, artistic, and psychological dimensions.
-Through art practices, role-playing, leadership games, debates, and social change discussions, students will be able to connect STEM areas with social responsibility controversies.
+Finally, students will participate in activities that enhance their communication skills, help them take thoughtful risks, engage in experimental learning, and realize how science, technology, engineering, and mathematics could be applied with optimized results in every aspect of life.